Using Insurance to Bill for Corporate Wellness Services

 While completing your CMS 1500 form which will be submitted to insurance payers for reimbursement, it’s important to indicate the correct Place of Service (POS) code.
 For on-site corporate wellness programs, you’ll utilize code:

 - 18 — Place of Employment – Worksite

 A “place of employment” location, not described by any other POS code, is described by CMS as “owned or operated by a public or private entity where the patient is employed, and where a health professional provides on-going or episodic occupational medical, therapeutic or rehabilitative services to the individual.”

 Choosing a technology platform to support your corporate wellness services

-Healthie is an all-in-one practice management platform designed for nutrition and wellness professionals, that uniquely fits the needs for a corporate wellness consultant.
-Healthie’s HIPAA-compliant web and mobile app that allows nutrition and wellness professionals to run their business, connect with clients and engage with corporate wellness employees.
+Healthie is an all-in-one practice management platform designed for nutrition and wellness professionals that uniquely fits the needs for a corporate wellness consultant.
+Healthie’s HIPAA-compliant web and mobile app that allows nutrition and wellness companies to run their business, connect with clients and engage with corporate wellness employees.
 With an insurance billing feature, submitting CMS 1500 claims for corporate clients is a breeze.

 Employees get a secure sign-in to the Healthie portal, where they are able to:

 - Complete any electronic paperwork, like an assessment form or progress form

 - Launch a telehealth call (individual or group)